NREL-Sienna/PowerSystems.jl/docs/src/index.md

 `PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling.

-`PowerSystems.jl` provides tools to prepare and process data useful for electric energy systems modelling.
+`PowerSystems.jl` provides tools to prepare and process data useful for electric energy systems modeling.
 This package serves two purposes:

-1. It facilitates the development and open sharing of custom datasets between users and computer systems.
+1. It facilitates the development and open sharing of large data sets for Power Systems modeling
 2. It provides a data model that imposes discipline on model specification, addressing the challenge of design and terminology choices when sharing code and data.

 The main features include: